-- Allow passengers to ride only in areas that do not pose hazard to themselves or the boat. - •DO NOT allow passengers to ride on the bow of a closed bow boat. - •DO NOT allow several passengers to ride in the bow of a small open-bow boat, causing the boat to "plow" into the water. - •DO NOT allow passengers to ride on stern cushions without backrest or gunwale.
+Allow passengers to ride only in areas that do not pose a hazard to themselves or the boat.

+DO NOT allow passengers to ride on the bow of a closed bow boat at speeds over 5 mph.

+DO NOT allow several passengers to ride in the bow of a small open-bow boat, causing the boat to "plow" into the water.

+DO NOT allow passengers to ride on the stern cushion or gunwales.

-•DO NOT overload the stern.
+DO NOT overload the stern.